pschmeddes/pschmeddes.github.io/how-to/how-to-setup-a-new-domain.md

   - Name: <DomainPrefix> + "_" + <concept> + "_CS" e.g.: FLD_Fields_CS
   - Module type: Service
 - Add a description to the new module.
 E.g. Fields Core Services
-- Open manage dependencies (Ctrl+Q) and refresh all
+- Open manage dependencies (Ctrl+Q) and refresh all and apply
+- add a dependency to your domain security module (e.g. FLD_Fields_Security_FS) check role service actions
 - 1-Click publish the module
 - Add the Concept entities and attributes
 - Change the Id type to Text with a length of 36 (we use GUID's as identifiers)